chakra-ui/polymorphic/packages/preact/README.md

 Create polymorphic Preact components with a customizable `styled` function.

 A polymorphic component is a component that can be rendered with a different element.

-> **Known drawbacks for the type definitions:**
->
-> Event handlers are not typed correctly when using the `as` prop.
->
-> This is a deliberate decision to keep the usage as simple as possible.
+This is useful for component libraries that want to provide a consistent API for their users and want to allow them to customize the underlying element.

 ## Installation